RodgerOliver/guides/guides/irc.md

 ## Basics
 ### Network & Server

+An IRC network consists in one or more IRC servers that are linked together.

 - `/server add [server]`
   - add a server to connect to
 - `/server list`